 The Sustainable Places Research Institute has developed a unique set of integrating themes, which engage a wide range of staff in conceptual and methodological development and outputs.
-As part of Phase 2, Sustainable Places research will both focus and develop its research around four core, place-based themes:
+We both focus and develop our research around four core, place-based themes:

 - spatial network analysis;

 - governance of sustainable places,